 c.
 Traffic Management

-The site team with the assistance of the safety officers shall coordinate logistics and materials movement through the site following the direction and road signs displayed on site.
+The site team with the assistance of the safety officers and scaffolding supervisor shall coordinate logistics and materials movement through the site following the direction and road signs displayed on site.
 The required diversion routes shall be marked on drawings including the required traffic signs.

 The Work Permits and Operator Certificates shall be compiled and files for reference by authorized personnel.